stalj/prg-basics/07-Arrays/06-Arrays.md

 1. Write a program that checks whether the first array is a subset of the second one (whether all elements of the first array appear in the second array).

 1. Define a function rand_elem(array) that returns a randomly selected array element.
-Using the function, display a few randomly selected array elements.
+Using the function, print a few randomly selected array elements.

 1. A variable contains text: